MagicJinn/Tofu-Chan-Developement-Contributions/Tofu_Chan_Script.md

 The Chief Engineer will be the last boss battle in the Mechanic Hamsters area, and is one of the final bosses of the Rodent Isles, together with the Master Architect.
 The boss battle has three phases.

 1. The Chief Engineer pilots a Makeshift Mech.
-He will use this Mech to shoot bullets at you.
-95% of these bullets are red, and 5% green.
-Touching a red bullet decreases motivation.
-When you touch a green bullet, you can try to befriend it and send it back to the Engineer.
-After doing this 3 times the Mech loses one of its arms, and the second phase of the fight begins.
+He will use this Mech to shoot the **Ball Bro’s** at you, the 3 hamsters that live inside a mechanized hamster ball that will bounce around the arena to try and hit you.
+Whenever they hit the Engineer, they will be absorbed by him, allowing him to shoot them out again.
+When the bro’s hit 3 walls without being absorbed by the Engineer, they will become dazed, after which they will return to the Mech.
+You can befriend the Bro’s when they are dazed and make them fight alongside you to defeat the Engineer.
+When all Ball Bro’s have been befriended, the Mech loses the arm with the ball-cannon

-2. The Engineer will stop shooting bullets at you, but will instead raise turrets from the ground.
-These turrets shoot slow homing rockets towards Tofu.
+2. The Engineer will stop shooting the Ball Bro’s at you, but will instead raise the **Turret Trio** from the ground.
+These 3 hamsters will shoot slow homing rockets towards Tofu from their turrets.
 Touching a rocket decreases motivation.
-Interacting with the turrets allows Tofu to befriend them and turn on the Engineer.
-It takes 3 turrets to win this phase.
-When 3 turrets have been turned, the Mech loses one of its legs.
+Luring a missile towards a turret will stun it and allow you to interact with them.
+Interacting with the Turret Trio allows Tofu to befriend each one of them and turn them on the Engineer.
+When the Trio have been befriended, the Mech loses one of its legs.

-3. The turrets disappear into the ground. [work in progress]
+3. The turrets disappear into the ground.
+The **Wheel Twins** will appear, 2 hamsters that run in mechanized hamster-wheels.
+The Engineer can grab the wheels to throw them at you.
+After a wheel has been thrown and hits a wall, it will be dazed, allowing you to interact with them.
+Befriending a wheel will stop them from damaging you, and when both wheels are befriended, they will place themselves on both sides of the Engineer and hit him from both sides.
+This will shatter his power core on his chest, defeating the Mech.

+After the Chief Engineer has been defeated, you are able to start an optional quest to help him repair his Mech.
+Once this quest is completed, you are able to recruit the Engineer into your party.

+#### Master Architect:

+Work in progress

 ## Regions of Pumpernickel

 ### Töbistan

+Residents: Töbs

+Environment: The ground is a brown color, and all vegetation is wheat.

 This region is inhabited by the Töbs, the same species as Tofu Chan.
 The Töbs like to relax and to have fun, and most important of all, they like bread.

 ### Rodent Island

+Residents: The Mechanic Hamsters, the Architect Rats, the Laid-Back Capybaras.

+Environment: Segmented.

 Rodent island is inhabited by the three types of rodents: The Mechanic Hamsters, the Architect Rats, the Laid-Back Capybaras.
 All three species live in different areas, but they interact often.

+* The Mechanic Hamsters: Underground.
+Large mechanical puzzles, secret latches to hidden rooms and paths.
+* The Architect Rats: A big city with confusing and maze-like architecture.
+Constant constructionwork going on.
+* The Laid-Back Capybaras: Hawaii themed paradise beach.
+Small thatch beach houses.

 #### The War